Qibla: North America

-Places long settled by Muslim populations tend to have resolved the question of the direction of the qibla over time.
-Other countries, like the United States and Canada, have had large Muslim communities only in the past several decades, and the determination of the qibla can be a matter of debate.
+For locations outside of historic Muslim communities, determination of the qibla can be a matter of debate.
 The Islamic Center of Washington, D.C. was built in 1953 facing slightly north of east and initially puzzled some observers, including Muslims, because Washington, D.C.'s latitude is 17°30′ north of Mecca.
 Even though a line drawn on world maps—such as those using the Mercator projection—would suggest a southeastern direction to Mecca, the astronomical calculation using the great circle method does yield a north-of-east direction (56°33′).
 Nevertheless, most early mosques in the United States face east or southeast, following the apparent direction on world maps.
-As the Muslim community grew and the number of mosques increased, in 1978, an American Muslim scientist, S. Kamal Abdali, wrote a book arguing that the correct qibla from North America was north or northeast as calculated by the great circle method which identifies the shortest path to Mecca.
-Abdali's conclusion was widely circulated and then accepted by the Muslim community, and mosques were subsequently reoriented as a result.
+In 1978, an American Muslim scientist, S. Kamal Abdali, wrote a book arguing that the correct qibla from North America was north or northeast as calculated by the great circle method which identifies the shortest path to Mecca.
+This conclusion was widely circulated and then accepted by the Muslim community, and mosques were subsequently reoriented as a result.
 In 1993, two religious scholars, Riad Nachef and Samir Kadi, published a book arguing for a southeastern qibla, writing that the north/northeast qibla was invalid and resulted from a lack of religious knowledge.
 In reaction, Abdali published a response to their arguments and criticism in an article entitled "The Correct Qibla" online in 1997.
 The two opinions resulted in a period of debate about the correct qibla.
 Eventually most North American Muslims accepted the north/northeast qibla with a minority following the east/southeast qibla.

-Outer space
+Space and ISS

-The International Space Station (ISS) orbits the earth at high speed—the direction from it to Mecca changes significantly within a few seconds.
+The International Space Station (ISS) orbits the Earth at high speed—the direction from it to Mecca changes significantly within a few seconds.
 Before his flight to the ISS, Sheikh Muszaphar Shukor requested, and the Malaysian National Fatwa Council provided, guidelines which have been translated into multiple languages.
 The council wrote that the qibla determination should be "based on what is possible" and recommended four options, saying that one should pray toward the first option if possible and, if not, fall back successively on the later ones: